digibib/ls.ext/README.md

 ### Cleaning the database

-The database virtual machine (ls.db) is not destroyed when running `make clean`, but needs a separate `make clean_db` (which will ask you for confimation).
+The database (running as a docker container in vm-ship) is not destroyed when running `make clean`, but needs a separate `make clean_db` (which will ask you for confimation).
 This is done so you can retain your database even if you need to rebuild the rest of your environment.
 After a `make clean_db` you must `make` or at least `make up_db provision_ext`.

 ### Running without public ports